ceramicnetwork/docs/docs/run/nodes/nodes.md

 !!! warning ""

+    IPFS nodes connect to other nodes over the p2p network, and incoming connections to a node running on a local machine might get flagged as suspicious by a router or anti-virus software.
+Make sure to vet all such reports and verify on a case-by-case basis whether they are false positives and can be safely ignored.

+!!! warning ""

     Healthchecks can be run against the `HEALTHCHECK_PORT` (port `8011` by default) when `HEALTHCHECK_ENABLED` is `true`.

 Additionally, when running IPFS the IPFS API port must be accessible by the Ceramic node.
 The default API port is `5001`.
 The IPFS node address will then be passed to Ceramic with the `ipfs.host` option in the Ceramic daemon config file.

+!!! warning ""

+    Access to the IPFS API port _must_ be restricted to the Ceramic node in order to prevent malicious API calls.

 ### **Connect to the mainnnet anchor service**